rwestchavez/jetpalz/README.md

-# Jetpalz
+# Jetpalz - mobile app

-The JetPalz app
+Old project (Not released on appstore or google play.
+Available as a download)